chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 -

-All of this has prompted my thinking about [[CIFAR for Video (Towards Simulated Environments for Self-Supervised Learning)|a CIFAR dataset for video]].

 [^2]: This is related to the problem of how you judge intelligence of a system - see, for example, François Chollet's [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) (2019).
 But this question of judging learned representations is really a precursor to that question of judging intelligence.